ghostkcleung/tft_framework/md/hardware.md

 # Supported Hardware

+The main concept of this library is not about supporting hardware, but rather through this library, as long as the hardware in hand has the implementation of fillRect(), there will be other drawing functions.

 tft_framework is support most of arduino board.
 The following modules those are tested.

 - Arduino Mega 2560 with ILI9486 parallel.